LiveHelperChat/doc/docs/javascript-arguments.md

     offline_redirect: 'https://livehelperchat.com', // Redirect user to this page if chat is offline | Optional
                                                     // If embed mode is used and leave a message is disabled and offline_redirect is provided.
 Live Helper Chat will redirect customer to provided page. identifier : 'lhc', // Can be used for custom proactive invitation | Optional
+    dep_default: 4,     // Department id which should be selected by default.
+Usefull in case you are passing more than one department | Optional
-    department: [4],    // Department, can be multiple or one | Optional
+    department: [5,4],  // Department, can be multiple or one | Optional
     product: [4,5],     // Product to choose from | Optional
     priority: 10005,     // Set priority for started chat | Optional
     theme: 1,           // Set theme | Optional